jesseyuen/ideas/README.md

 If you have any feedback please leave a comment on an issue.

 See an idea you like?
 It's yours.
-Let me know how it turns out.
+Let me know how it turns out ok?

-Creating your own ideas repo?
-Go ahead and fork me.

 Cheers ✌️